karnpapon/exp/README.md

 <strong> CLI to create an opinionated temporary folder structure, automatically cleanup after they're expired. </strong>

-- `exp` will create temp folder `explore` and to soon-to-be-deleted folder `expired`.
+- `exp` will create temp folder `explore` and to soon-to-be-deleted folder `expire`.
-- files/folders live inside `explore` will be moved to `expired` 7 days after its last opened.
+- files/folders live inside `explore` will be moved to `expire` 7 days after its last opened.
-- and then after next 7 days all files/folder will be deleted from `expired` folder.
+- and then after next 7 days all files/folder will be deleted from `expire` folder.
 - The config file `.exp` will be located at `EXP_PATH` When you run `exp init` for the first time it will be created automatically. normally you don't have to edit this file. it is being used only for checking `EXP_PATH`.

 ## install